penelopy/daycare_finder_app/README.md

 <strong>Technology Stack:</strong>Python, Flask, SQLite3, SQLAlchemy, Jinja, Javascript, Jquery, Ajax, HTML, CSS, Bootstrap

-This is my <strong>final project for Hackbright Academy</strong> and was a solo project built over a four week period using Python and a Flask.
+This is my <strong>final project for Hackbright Academy</strong> and was a solo project built over a four week period using Python and Flask.
 <strong>Objective: </strong>The purpose of this daycare finder app is to help parents research and choose daycares that meet their individual needs.
 <strong>Features:</strong><ul><li>advanced search functionality</li>
 <li>user signup and login</li>